Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

-Unless stated otherwise, any tax-exempt organization is eligible for this funding, including but not limited to local, statewide and national nonprofits, faith-based organizations, Tribal nonprofit organizations, schools and other governmental entities.
+Unless stated otherwise, any tax-exempt organization is eligible for funding listed on this page, including local, statewide and national nonprofits, faith-based organizations, Tribal nonprofit organizations, schools and other governmental entities.

 Tax deduction for energy efficiency measures in new construction or building renovations.